 The Council acts as an agent as Billing Authority, collecting and distributing Council Tax income on behalf of major preceptors and itself.
 Only the Council's share of the income and expenditure is shown in the Comprehensive Income and Expenditure Statement.
 The Council also acts as an agent in collecting National Non Domestic Rates (NNDR) on behalf of Eden District (40%) Central Government (50%) and the County (10%).
 Only the 40% share of NNDR due to the Council is shown in the Comprehensive Income and Expenditure Statement.
+The Council is shown in the Comprehensive Income and Expenditure Statement.
+The Council is shown in the Comprehensive and Expenditure Statement.
+The Council is shown in the Comprehensive Income and Expenditure Statement.
 The Council is required to keep a separate fund for the collection and distribution of amounts due in respect of Council Tax and NNDR.
 The Collection Fund is included as a supplementary statement.